gdsbook/book/notebooks/01_geospatial_computational_environment.md

 ```

 A code cell can be run to execute the code it contains.
 If such code produces
-an output (e.g. a table or a figure), this will be printed as a cell output.
+an output (e.g. a table or a figure**, this will be printed as a cell output.
 Every time a cell is run, its counter will go up once.

+**SR: should we detail how to execute a cell?
+Execute and add versus execute and stay in the cell?**

 #### Rich Content